devExcale/acsai-obsidian/Systems and Networking/Unit 1/Process Handling/Process Scheduling.md

 Furthermore, the waiting queue may be subdivided into one queue for each [I/O device](/Systems%20and%20Networking/Unit%201/Architecture/IO%20Devices.md), so that processes wait in the queue of the device they're waiting for.

+> [!info] State Queues
+> State queues aren't necessarily FIFO queues.
+On the contrary, most state queues are implemented with other types of queue, to maximize scheduling efficiency.

 ![Example of Process State Queues](/assets/process_state_queues.jpg)

 ## Process Scheduler

 The process scheduler is that part of the [OS](/Systems%20and%20Networking/Unit%201/Operating%20System/Operating%20System.md) that decides which [processes](/Systems%20and%20Networking/Unit%201/Operating%20System/Process.md) to execute and when.
-Then, its job is to perform those actions needed to let the [CPU](Systems%20and%20Networking/Unit%201/Architecture/CPU.md) run the selected process (i.e. [context switch](#Context%20Switch)).
+It is its job, then, to invoke the [dispatcher](#Dispatcher) whenever the [CPU](/Systems%20and%20Networking/Unit%201/Architecture/CPU.md) must change the process to execute.

 There are three types of scheduler: